GregBrimble/wsgi-micro-web-framework/README.md

         self.header("Content-Type", "text/plain")
         self.content = "Internal Server Error.
 Greg has been notified.
 If you have the time, please send him an email saying what happened at developer@gregbrimble.com.
 Thanks!" self.status = "500 Internal Server Error"

+    def not_implemented(self):
+        self.header("Content-Type", "text/plain")
+	self.content = "Woah.
+You used a HTTP request I haven't implemented yet.
+Give it time.
+If you need it, send me an email at hello@gregbrimble.com, and I'll see what I can do." self.status = "501 Not Implemented"
 ```